 “First rule: know the rules.
 Payroll is high stakes, mistakes cost big.”

-Rule Number Two: Open Payroll Accounts BEFORE Payroll is Due
+How to Do Payroll Rule Number Two: Open Payroll Accounts BEFORE Payroll is Due

 The second thing that almost every new employer gets wrong, is they alert the payroll company or try to run payroll within a few days of the first check date.
 This causes a lot of problems.
 In order to run payroll you need to have certain State accounts open.
 State Unemployment and Withholding accounts are required to report and file all of your payroll taxes.
 If you run a payroll, you have occurred tax liabilities, but the State does not know you exist yet.